WIS-MICC-CellObservatory/Methods/Running LSCF Python solution.md

   use cd {path} command to get to the folder where your solution file resides.
 Notice, in case it is on a different drive (e.g., D: and not C:, first switch to that drive by writing the Drive name (e.g., D:) and only then use the cd command

-3. Activate the enviorenment (e.g., imzml_env) by running the following command:
+3. Activate the environment (e.g., imzml_env) by running the following command:
 <p align="center">
 conda activate imzml_env
 </p>